rafa3lmonteiro/python-training/README.md

 # Python 3 course exercises

-Repository for studies in python3 language.
+Repository for studies in python language.

 - Challenges and exercises related to the 3 modules of the course completed.